 Next try the Cat pose where you are on your hands and knees, lower your head and arch your back gently, then raise your head and curve your back the other way.

-Over to you now.
+Have your say!
 How do you keep the kids active on a rainy day?
 Any other active games for kids you can recommend?
-Tell us in the comments below.
+Leave a comment below and let us know – we’d love to hear from you!